neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/0-receiving/chapter.md

 }
 ```

-In this very simple example, we've defined a method annotated with `@receive`.
+In this very simple example, we've defined a method decorated with `@receive`.
 This enables the method to receive native assets of any kind, including NEO and GAS.
 Methods marked with `@receive` must return a `boolean` value to indicate whether or not the contract wants to receive the assets.
 Note, however, that there are cases where the contract may still receive assets, despite returning `false`, due to limitations in how NEO handles native UTXO assets.
 For these cases, we automatically generate a `refundAssets` method that clients of your smart contract may call to refund assets which were not processed by the smart contract (i.e. the smart contract returned `false` or was not actually called).

 ## Instructions

-  1. Add a method called `mintTokens` that's annotated with `@receive` and returns `true`.
+  1. Add a method called `mintTokens` that's decorated with `@receive` and returns `true`.

 In the following chapters we'll start expanding the method with more logic like converting NEO to tokens, but for now, we'll just accept all assets.